 Drainage

 Repair category 1

-Notes It is assumed the septic tank is registered with SEPA.
-Regular inspection and maintenance should be anticipated.
+Notes Drainage is to a septic tank.
+It is assumed that the tank is registered with SEPA.
+The position regarding age, location, condition and maintenance history should be clarified.

 Set out below is a summary of the condition of the property which is provided for reference only.
 You should refer to the previous comments for detailed information.